RachelSa/regenerating-dinosaurs/README.md

 **PostgreSQL**: an object-relational database system

-**Rake task**: an action that is executed in a ruby code block, and is stored in a rake file
+**Rake task**: a job that is executed in a ruby code block, and is stored in a rake file

-**Ruby on Rails**: a web application framework that has a model-view-controller structure
+**Ruby on Rails**: a web application framework with a model-view-controller structure

 ## Questions:
  - What do you like about their existing documentation?
   - Multiple language-specific examples
-  - No overly technical jargon, readable
+  - Readable; no overly technical jargon
   - Copy and paste code snippets and commands
   - Includes steps to confirm everything is working properly
   - Includes timestamp of last update

  - What would you change about the documentation?
+  - No quick reference of Heroku commands
+  - Scrolling
   - Documentation sidebar navigation topics are too broad to browse
   - Relevant language-related tutorials should be more available